Join us in turning a passion for dance into community revitalization and life-changing joy for those with physical handicaps. Read more

 You, esteemed supporter, will be toasted by name at the private BLIP celebration party, and will receive a digital certificate of thanks for your gift!Estimated delivery:

 Do you see that gallery of t-shirt designs?
 Aren't they awesome?
 Don't they just make you want to get one and dance in it all night long?
 You, magnanimous donor, for every pledge at this level, will receive one of those shirts delivered right to your door.
-And if you're local, we'll do it in person!Estimated delivery:Add $10 USD to ship outside the US
+And if you're local, we'll do it in person!Estimated delivery:Ships anywhere in the world

 1 backer Limited (3 left of 4)